withastro/docs/src/pages/en/guides/deploy.md

 ## Vercel

-You can deploy Astro to [Vercel](http://vercel.com) through the CLI or the Vercel git integrations.
+You can deploy Astro to [Vercel](http://vercel.com) through the CLI or the Vercel git extensions.

 ### CLI